 Read more about PBS authorities.

-- changes were made to the date of prescribing
+- the date of prescribing

-- the item was supplied to a different patient
+- a different patient

-- changes were made to the prescriber details
+- prescriber details

-- changes were made to repeat forms
+- repeat forms

 You can only change the repeat form to correct a previous pharmacist's dispensing error to make it consistent with the prescriber's original prescription.